Chamber approves MP that allows use of fund to finance federal police health plan

 Aluisio Mendes, MP rapporteur

-The Chamber of Deputies approved this Wednesday (11) the Provisional Measure 1080/21, which expands the purposes of using the resources of the Fund for the Equipment and Operationalization of End-Activities of the Federal Police (Funapol) to allow the financing of a plan of health and payment of an indemnity for time of availability.
+The Chamber of Deputies approved this Wednesday (11) the Provisional Measure 1080/21, which expands the purposes of using the resources of the Fund for the Equipment and Operationalization of End-Activities of the Federal Police (Funapol) to allow the financing of a plan health insurance and payment of a compensation for time of availability.
 The text will be sent to the Senate.

 Originally, the MP only allowed the use of up to 30% of Funapol’s resources for the payment of health expenses and the cost of transport, accommodation and food for servers in missions or operations of an official nature.